 It is your responsibility to keep your container in clean and sanitary condition.
 If you forget, please clean your container right away with regular soap and water – no special detergent required.

 A: Unfortunately, the city experienced a delay in delivery of garbage truck modification equipment due to current national events.
-This equipment will be used to retrofit our existing trucks and allow for automated pick-up of the new containers.
-Due to this delay, we are extending the program start date from June 1st to July 1st.
+This equipment was used to retrofit our existing trucks and allow for automated pick-up of the new containers.
+Because of this delay and the need to order additional containers due to the popularity of the program, we extended the curbside program start date from June 1, 2020 to October 31, 2020.